TDS Notice

 • Threshold: Rs.
 30,000 per year to the same person.
 Below this, no TDS.

-• Important: If the vendor provides you a GST invoice for "professional services" and the annual amount exceeds Rs.
+• If the vendor provides you a GST invoice for "professional services" and the annual amount exceeds Rs.
 30,000, you must deduct TDS before making payment.

 04